ElifSinemAktas/data-transformation-with-spark/README.md

 Now we can check our silver bucket 🥳 🥳
 <img src="images/tmdb-silver.png" width = 1000.>

-Using the example code below, we can read the data from the silver bucket in delta format and test the results.
+Using the example code below, we can read the data from the silver bucket and test the results.

 ```python
 cast_delta = spark.read.format("delta").load("s3a://tmdb-silver/cast")